-(Amended by Ordinance No. 187828, effective July 15, 2016.)
-During 2021 and each 10th year thereafter, the City Council shall conduct a public hearing or hearings to determine whether the Portland Tourism Improvement District assessment should be terminated.
-Prior to the first such hearing in 2021 and each 10th year thereafter, the Division shall mail notice of the hearing to the then current Portland Tourism Improvement District hotels under this Chapter.
+(Amended by Ordinance Nos.
+187828 and 190318, effective April 9, 2021.)
+During 2026 and each 5th year thereafter, the City Council shall conduct a public hearing or hearings to determine whether the Tourism and Hospitality Recovery Surcharge should be terminated.
+Prior to each such hearing, the Division shall mail notice of the hearing, consistent with Subsection 6.05.090 B.1., to the then current Portland Tourism Improvement District hotels under this Chapter.

 If any portion, clause, or phrase of this Chapter is for any reason held to be invalid or unconstitutional by a court of competent jurisdiction, and if such portion, clause, or phrase is not so substantial that the City Council would not have adopted this Chapter without it, then the remaining portions, clauses, and phrases shall not be affected but shall remain in full force and effect.